Affiliate links on Android Authority may earn us a commission. Learn more.

 Dive deeper: Everything you need to know about IP and ATM ratings

-Mobvoi has updated its AI-powered TicMotion technology to automatically track selected workouts, specifically outdoor runs and walks.
+Mobvoi has updated its AI-powered TicMotion technology to track selected workouts, specifically outdoor runs and walks, automatically.
 In theory, this feature means you can just set off without fiddling with your watch before you leave the house.
 The reality isn’t quite as rosy.
-It takes a good few minutes before the watch realizes you’ve started an activity (more so for walking, which takes around 5-10 minutes to activate).
-That’s a lot of fitness data to lose if you’re trying to accurately track your workouts.
+It takes a good few minutes before the watch realizes you’ve started an activity (more so for walking, which takes around 5-10 minutes to activate) or sometimes misses entire journeys.
+That’s a lot of data to lose if you’re trying to track your daily steps accurately.

-Overall, TicHealth isn’t the most exhaustive fitness platform and Mobvoi clearly has some work ahead of it to iron out its idiosyncrasies.
+Overall, TicHealth isn’t the most exhaustive fitness platform, and Mobvoi clearly has some work ahead of it to iron out its quirks.
 It’s a mostly competent suite for casual users that would be happy with basic workout tracking.

 - Qualcomm Snapdragon 2100